AverageStardust/bitmelo-editor-unofficial/README.md

 	>Open Bitmelo
 	Reopen a local Bitmelo project in the editor

-	>Sync Bitmelo
-	Load all your code from VScode into a Bitmelo project

 ---

 ## How are your projects saved?
 	.
-	├──bitmeloExport.json      <-- All your project data, synced live └──code                    <-- Human readable code, can be synced with ">Sync Bitmelo" └──0_MyScript.js       <-- First script, named "MyScript"
+	├──bitmeloExport.json      <-- All your project data, synced live └──code                    <-- Human readable code, synced with project when saved └──0_MyScript.js       <-- First script, named "MyScript"
 		└──1_MyOtherScript.js  <-- Second script, named "MyOtherScript"